bluetentacle/contract-mesh/README.md

 Contracts are declared in a *decentralized* manner by each service, but eventually aggregated by the [service catalog](#service-catalog) into a topology, or "mesh", of interdependent contracts.
 Hence the name of the pattern--Contract Mesh.

+#### Contract location
 Each microservice's contract resides in a standard location in the service's source code repository.
-For example, `/contract/main.yaml`
+If the contract consists of one file, the convention is `/contract.yaml`; if the contract is broken into multiple files, the convention is a `/contract` folder containing a `main.yaml` file, along with other YAML files that the main file references.

 The contract is authored by the developer, *prior* to writing service code.

+#### Contract contents
-Specifically, the document contains:
+Specifically, the contract contains:

 - **Features** that the service provides to the outside world, including:
   - Schemas of business entities owned by the service and referenced by REST API, events, and other features.
 Single-segment versioning is supported.